Automattic/jetpack/projects/plugins/wpcomsh/README.md

 On WP.com, we provide custom colors and fonts in a site's Customizer.
 In order to get them supported on an AT site, wpcomsh imports the `colors`, `custom-fonts` and `custom-fonts-typekit` codebases.

+### Notification if site is using old Pressable IPs

+If not using WordPress.com nameservers and site pointed to old Pressable IPs show a notice in `wp-admin/` saying that site will stop working if they don't update to the new IPs (which are shown in the notice).

+### Media Library used space

+Shows space used (e.g. `250MB of 100GB`) in Media library.

 ### Logging

 WPCOMSH provides a hook to log arbitrary information in our Kibana instance.